There are plenty of resources that explain what Zero Trust should be in theory.

 7. The enterprise collects as much information as possible on the current state of assets, network infrastructure, and communications and uses it to improve its security posture.
 Uses of this data include maintaining access policy, activity allowlists, etc.

 Note these tenets don’t prescribe a specific solution-based approach to Zero Trust—this is intentional.
-There are many possible approaches to delivering a Zero Trust strategy.
+There are many possible approaches to delivering an effective Zero Trust strategy.
 Each organization should develop a strategy and tool stack that matches its unique needs and existing infrastructure.

 Stefan Lesaru, IDSA Zero Trust Technical Working Group Lead, and Big Data and Security Director at Atos, explains: